We recognize how critical it sometimes is to draw as soon as possible. We’re on it.

 High Schools and Middle Schools

 Being close to a good elementary school often gives a boost to a property’s value.
-However, middle schools and high can sometimes invite mischievousness.
+However, middle schools and high schools can sometimes invite mischief.
 It may be prudent to be mindful of this when considering a buyer’s interest in the subject property.

 Proximity to Busy Transportation Routes